Is Getting Life Insurance Worth It in Canada?

 Though getting life insurance when you’re too young isn’t necessarily needed, it could be a great investment.
 Young people pay lower premiums because they’re usually healthy and less likely to have a serious illness, so their life insurance policies are cheaper.

-Check out the cost of life insurance by age below.
-Keep in mind that these numbers are based on the average monthly cost for a non-smoker in Ontario and could differ depending on your insurance provider:
+The below term-10 life insurance prices are based on the average monthly cost for a non-smoker in Ontario and could differ depending on your insurance provider:

 Average monthly insurance costs by age and gender